apache/libcloud/docs/upgrade_notes.rst

     cls = get_driver(Provider.RACKSPACE)
     driver = cls('username', 'api_key')

-New code (connecting to a first gen provider in the US):
+New code (connecting to a first-gen provider in the US):

 .. sourcecode:: python